-Just today, The Sopranos Sessions, a new book by Matt Zoller Seitz and Alan Sepinwall was launched, offering eager fans some insight into dramatic new developments.
+At the launch of The Sopranos Sessions – a book by Matt Zoller Seitz and Alan Sepinwall – eager fans were offered some insight into dramatic behind-the-scenes developments, covering everything from character motivations to “Is Tony Soprano dead?”

-If you had a lingering question, chances are it's answered in this book.
-Not since the disappearance of Harrold Holt have we been stumped with such a weighted cliffhanger.
+If you had any lingering questions, chances are, it’s answered in this book.
+Not since the disappearance of Harold Holt have we been stumped with such a weighted cliffhanger.

 Is Tony Soprano dead?

-This excerpt from the interviews in the book basically says it all.
+The following interview excerpt from the book says it all:

-Seitz: You realize, of course, that you just referred to that as a death scene.
+Seitz: You realise, of course, that you just referred to that as a death scene.

 Chase: Fuck you guys.